metabase/metabase/docs/developers-guide-drivers.md

 If you don't see a driver for your database, then try looking in the comments of the [issue related to the database](https://github.com/metabase/metabase/labels/Database%2F).
 You might also find more by [searching on GitHub](https://github.com/search?q=metabase+driver).

-Are you having problems with installing or using a community driver, then you're likely to get the best help from the author of the driver.
+If you are having problems with installing or using a community driver, your best bet is to contact the author of the driver.

 ## Driver development